Two Certified Inspectors on all Home, Cottage, and Commercial Inspections.

 The inspector is not required to provide repair estimates or opinions of costs to remedy.
 The inspector may offer opinions about such costs as a courtesy, but the offering of these opinions is outside the scope of a commercial inspection.

-8. Limitations, Exceptions and Exclusions
+8. Limitations, Exceptions and Exclusions8.1.
+Limitations:

 I. An inspection is not technically exhaustive.